Learn about the most popular and frequently asked interview questions for business analysts!

-5. Explain how you see yourself fit for the role of business analyst in our organisation?
+5. Explain how you see yourself fit for the role of business analyst in our organization?

-These types of business analyst questions are generally asked by the interviewer to check your understanding of the job role and how well you match the organisation's expectation of the desired candidate.
+These types of business analyst questions are generally asked by the interviewer to check your understanding of the job role and how well you match the organization's expectation of the desired candidate.

 As you answer this question, focus on your education, skill sets, and experience, that make you a good fit for the role.
 Do not forget to give examples of the previous works to highlight your expertise and what benefits you can bring to the company.